xeroxero8x/ZicronOS/README.md

 <div align="center">

-## ZaneyOS 🟰 Best ❄️ NixOS Configs
+## ZicronOS 🟰 Fork Of ZaneyOS ❄️ NixOS Configs

 ZaneyOS is a simple way of reproducing my configuration on any NixOS system.
 This includes the wallpaper, scripts, applications, config files, and more.